broadinstitute/gnomad_qc/gnomad_qc/v4/sample_qc/README.md

 ### Run `cuKING`

 This step doesn't need a Dataproc cluster.
-Run `relatedness.py --run-cuking` to submit a Cloud Batch job.
-The script will print the command that can be used to check progress.
+Run the command printed by `relatedness.py --print-cuking-command` to submit a Cloud Batch job.
 This should take about two hours.

 ### Convert outputs